hypi-universe/docs/content/lowcode/authorisation.md

 ### Implicit Access Rights

 If no `Access Right` is given explicitly, the platform acts as if one is implicitly created for the `Account` which created the object.
-So, the creator of an object has complete access to all the resources by default - no one else does.
+So, the creator of an object has complete access to all its resources by default - no one else does.

 ## AccessRight